run-llama/llama-hub/llama_hub/file/pymu_pdf/README.md

 # PyMuPDF Loader

 This loader extracts text from a local PDF file using the `PyMuPDF` Python library.
-This is the fastest among all other PDF parsing options available in `loader_hub`.
+This is the fastest among all other PDF parsing options available in `llama_hub`.
 If `metadata` is passed as True while calling `load` function; extracted documents will include basic metadata such as page numbers, file path and total number of pages in pdf.

 ## Usage